kailash-manasarovar/statement/docs/theories.md

 ## Alternative theory with an earlier start date, probably 2006

-- I believe now that the trumpet teacher and Domingo Lopez Cano are a pornographer/honey trapper pair working with their families to film and rob women and girls of their money and peaceful enjoyment of their lives.
+- I believe now that the trumpet teacher and Dominic the piano teacher are a pornographer/honey trapper pair working with their families to film and rob women and girls of their money and peaceful enjoyment of their lives.
 - They knew of my child sexual abuse history from Hazel Smith in 2007 and from reading my police statement in 2016 while hacking my home network.
 - They planned to lure me back with the intention of a reenactment of the crimes committed against me in 1989.
 However, participants in the gang rape would be local "respectable" men; doctors, my neigbours, the dentist, etc.
 - I believe my apartment was set up to livestream my activities and an aphrodisiac of some sort was used on me which was overwhelming.